Deepak-iiitg/rbac-api/readme.md

    write user details with following field \n

-   endpoint: localhost:8080/auth/signup/ (hit from postman)
+   endpoint: localhost:8080/auth/signup/ (hit from postman) \n

-   write inside body raw with below details with same field {
+   write inside body raw with below details with same field \n {
     "username":"write user name here",
     "password":".......",
     "role":"...",
-    department:"..."(write only incase of manager or employee define their department for admin it will be null by default) }
+    department:"..."(write only incase of manager or employee define their department for admin it will be null by default) } \n
+   \n
    output format
    eg.
    {